trasukg/utils-for-aprs/README.md

 2.2.3 - Added required dependency on 'bluebird'.
 2.2.4 - Fixed a problem with ServerSocketKISSFrameEndpoint.
 2.2.5 - Fixed formatting problem in package.JSON
+2.2.6 - Refactored etc to remove bugs flagged by SonarQube.